THE LONG VERSION:

-With the last decade seeing major changes in the music we listen to and how we listen to it, Kovac Brothers emerges with a courageous style of Rock music.
+With the last 2 decades seeing major changes in the music we listen to and how we listen to it, Kovac Brothers emerges with a courageous style of Rock, with a Country-Jazz Spice!!
 Anchored by brothers Frank and Jim Kovac, their unique and separate successes in the music industry have combined to produce meaningful songs with both distinctive and classic approaches to instrumentation.

 The collective nature of Kovac Brothers introduces the rebirth of the band.
 The opportunity for Frank and Jim to work together professionally came up in the summer of 2005 the result was well worth the wait.